 Canadian Nuclear Association – The Canadian Nuclear Association (CNA) is a non-profit organization to represent the nuclear industry in Canada and promote the development and growth of nuclear technologies for peaceful purposes.

 FORATOM – (the European Atomic Forum) is the Brussels-based trade association for the nuclear energy industry in Europe.
 Its main purpose is to promote the use of nuclear power in Europe.
 The membership of FORATOM is made up of 15 national nuclear associations representing nearly 3,000 firms.

-U.S. Think Tanks and Thought / Opinion Leaders
+U.S. Think Tanks for Policy & Programs, and Thought / Opinion Leaders

 Breakthrough Institute – Since the 2011 earthquake and tsunami in Japan and Fukushima nuclear accident, Breakthrough’s energy work has focused heavily on the future of nuclear energy.
 Along with a growing cohort of scientists, journalists, philanthropists, and environmentalists, we have made the case that addressing climate change will require abundant, cheap, safe, and reliable nuclear energy.
 Toward that end, Breakthrough has been a leading advocate for innovation in advanced nuclear designs and business models.

 Clean Air Task Force – CATF aims to make nuclear energy a viable option for decarbonizing the world energy system at needed scale and speed.
 We catalyze private sector and government activity to lower the cost and deployment speed of current nuclear technology.